 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-MYX Fitness is an at-home workout program that’s promoted as a convenient and cost-effective alternative to the gym.
+The MYX II is a smart indoor cycling bike that is promoted as a convenient and cost-effective alternative to the gym.

-This article reviews MYX Fitness to determine what it is, how it works, and whether you should give it a try.
+This article reviews the MYX II bike and discusses what it is, how it works, and whether you should give it a try.

 - bottle holders in the bars rather than behind the seat